Trump accuses Democrats of 'using COVID to steal our election' in defiant RNC remarks after nomination

 Despite the president’s concerns, though, not every state has pushed universal mail-in voting.
 At this point, at least nine states, mostly run by Democratic governors, are planning to send ballots to all registered voters in their states.

+In separate remarks Monday, former Republican Sen. Jeff Flake of Arizona, in endorsing Joe Biden, ridiculed Trump’s mail-in ballot claims.

+"What kind of President talks like that?
+What kind of American leader undermines confidence in the elections in his own country?”
+Flake said.
+“It's part of his strategy to hold power.
+This is extraordinarily dangerous to a free society, and it stands to inflict lasting damage to our democracy.”

-But Trump went on to tout his administration’s success, saying they have “accomplished more” than any president before.
+Meanwhile, Trump went on to tout his administration’s success, saying they have “accomplished more” than any president before.
 Trump touted his efforts in securing the border, building the wall — a 2016 campaign promise — bringing back American manufacturing jobs, and “defeating the entire ISIS caliphate.”

 “We appointed 300 new judges,” Trump said.
 “It’s an unheard of number.”